HDPython: A High Level Python Based Object-Oriented HDL Framework: Design

-Classes in \argghdl\ are translated into \vhdl\ by first dividing its members into signals or variables.
+As shown in figure \ref{fig:signal_variable_class}, classes in \argghdl\ are translated into \vhdl\ by first dividing its members into signals or variables.
 It then creates a record for each type.
-In the next step, it translates the member functions.
+In the next step, the converter translates the member functions.
 Similarly to Python, the first argument is the object itself.
 Since the object now consists of two records, the function/procedure gets both of these records as arguments.
 Since handler classes are associated with only one process block. each function/procedure gets read/write (inout) access to both the signal record and the variable record.
 Only interface classes (and primitive data types such as \stdlogicvector) can be used by more then one process block.